vodanh1903/vodanh1903.github.io/archives/ACECTF-1.0/Web/Token-of-Trust/README.md

 ## Background

 At first, this web app seems straightforward, but there’s something more lurking beneath the surface.
 It relies on a token for user authentication, but not everything is as secure as it seems.
-Look closely, and you might discover that the system’s trust can be manipulated.
+Look closely, and you might discover that the system’s trust can be manipulated.<br>

 The secret is hidden within the way this token is used.
 Can you find the key to unlock what’s been concealed?
-The challenge is waiting for you to crack it.
+The challenge is waiting for you to crack it.<br>

-Submit your answer in the following format: ACECTF{3x4mpl3_fl4g}
+Submit your answer in the following format: ACECTF{3x4mpl3_fl4g}<br>

 [http://34.131.133.224:9999/]()